Guo Huaiyi rebellion

 The Guo Huaiyi rebellion (also romanized as Kuo Huai-i rebellion) was a peasant revolt by Chinese farmers against Dutch rule in Taiwan in 1652.
 Sparked by dissatisfaction with heavy Dutch taxation on them but not the aborigines and extortion by low-ranking Dutch officials and servicemen, the rebellion initially gained ground before being crushed by a coalition of Dutch soldiers and their aboriginal allies.
 It is considered the most important uprising against the Dutch during the 37-year period of their colonisation of Taiwan.

 Background

+The Dutch East India Company established a colony on Taiwan in 1624 and encouraged immigration from Ming China to boost the agricultural sector.
 The burden of Dutch taxes on the Chinese inhabitants of Taiwan was a source of much resentment.
 The falling price of venison, a chief export of the island at the time, hit licensed hunters hard, as the cost of the licenses was based on meat prices before the depreciation.
 The head tax (which only applied to the Chinese and not the aborigines) was also deeply unpopular, and thirdly, petty corruption amongst Dutch soldiers further angered the Chinese residents.